What is Domestic Violence?

 At the Law Office of Channe G. Coles, attorney Coles will counsel you through the complicated legal waters of domestic violence prevention in California.
 She offers assistance in obtaining and defending against protective orders, as well as modifying existing protective orders.

-To speak to an attorney at the Law Office of Channe G. Coles about restraining orders or other options available for protection against domestic abuse, please call us at (805) 617-4618 for a free confidential consultation.
+To speak to an attorney at the Law Office of Channe G. Coles about restraining orders or other options available for protection against domestic abuse, please call us at (805) 617-4618 for a confidential consultation.